astronomer/react-graphql-code-challenge/graphql-server/README.md

 # Astronomer GraphQL Code Challenge

-This task is for demonstrating your understanding of GraphQL practices.
+Start your GraphQL server so you can connect to it the client.

 ### System Requirements: